juanjosegarciaripoll/seemps2/docs/seemps_objects_canonical.rst

 Many of the algorithms described in other parts of this documentation (e.g., :doc:`the algorithms section <index>`) produce MPS in canonical form.
-Alternatively, we can create a :class:`~seemps.state.CanonicalMPS` object from a :class:`~seemps.state.MPS` by a process known as orthogonalization, specifying both the center for the canonical form, as well as the truncation errors and bond dimensions that we will allow.
+Alternatively, we can create a :class:`CanonicalMPS` object from a :class:`MPS` by a process known as orthogonalization, specifying both the center for the canonical form, as well as the truncation errors and bond dimensions that we will allow.

 .. autosummary::
     :toctree: generated/

-    ~seemps.state.CanonicalMPS
+    CanonicalMPS
-    ~seemps.state.CanonicalMPS.from_vector
+    CanonicalMPS.from_vector